How And Where to Sell Gold (Near You & Online)

 Online Dealers That Buy and Sell Gold

-Online auctions and dealers are the third option.
+Online auctions (like eBay) and gold dealers are the third option.
 Several online coin buyers are reputable and willing to purchase bullion and numismatic coins worldwide.
 Their rates for silver and gold are arguably the best, but such dealers tend to set a minimum amount in dollars before considering the purchase of your coins.

 You must also ship your coins, paying this cost, and then await the arrival of your payment.
 One advantage of online dealers is the relief of not engaging with the tactics of coin shops and pawn shops that are high in pressure, but sometimes there is no substitute for talking to a real person.